Iuliia-Bogdanova/MENU-HAMBURGER/README.md

-Simple and high quality MENU HAMBURGER with smooth navigation on page and icon animation on HTML CSS JS only.
+MENU HAMBURGER with smooth navigation on page, icon animation and scrollbar styling on HTML CSS JS